mossbanay/Psychology-3-4/Glossary.md

 ##### See also altered states of consciousness (ASC)

 Normal waking consciousness is a state of consciousness in which you are alert and aware of stimuli such as feelings, thoughts, and perceptions

+### Operant

+An operant is any response (or set of responses) that acts ('operates') on the environment to produce some kind of consequence.

+### Operant conditioning

+Operant conditioning is a learning process in which the **consequences** which follow a response determine whether the behaviour will be repeated.

 ### Order effect
 ##### See also confounding variables